dustinpfister/blog_posts/_posts/js-to-string.md

 ### 1.2 - The prototype object

 When making a new class I will often want to add a toString method to the prototype object to define what the string value should be for the object.
+This way the to string method of any and all instances of the class will be what is used to create a string value for the class instance, assuming that an own property has not been added to the instance that would override the to string method defined here.

 ```js
 var Foo = function (a, b) {